Bvisi0n/Win32_Sample/README.md

 * Pick a background color through the menu bar options.
 * Click a button to trigger a popup dialog displaying your entry from a textbox.
 * Customize the cursor using radio buttons.
-* Manipulate a date picker
+* Manipulate a date picker.
 * Click a button to open a file select dialog and pick a random file which will display it's name and size in a label.
 * Left click anywhere on the background to draw an ellipse.
 * Right click on any ellipse to remove it.